-The gel could also regulate the amount of moisture that reaches the seed and growing embryo.
-The polysaccharides will put water to it when available as it dries and repeals water once it reaches its saturation point.
+The gel could also regulate the moisture that reaches the seed and growing embryo.
+The polysaccharides will put water to it when available as it dries and repeals water once it reaches the saturation point.

-There many other possible purposes for mucilage too.
-Such as, the gel holds onto soil particles for the seeds, protection for UV rays, and maybe the most interesting is allelopathy.
+There are many other possible purposes for mucilage too.
+Such as, the gel holds onto soil particles for the seeds, protection from UV rays, and maybe the most interesting is allelopathy.

 In allelopathy, the mucilaginous seed gel secretes chemicals that influence the germination and growth of neighboring seeds and plants.